hokiedsp/node-kiss-ffmpeg/README.md

 #### FFmpeg input & output urls

-The url properties of `inputs` and `outputs` options are typically strings, which are then copied verbatimly to FFmpeg arguments.
+The url properties of `inputs` and `outputs` options are typically strings, which are then copied verbatimly as `ffmpeg` spawn arguments.
 Alternatively, Node.js streams may be given to pipe in/out from the stream.
 Currently, only 1 stream could be used for input or output because these streams are mapped to stdin and stdout.

 TODO: Enable multi-stream support.